 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The procedure is named for Allen Whipple, MD, the surgeon who first performed it in 1935 and is also known as a pancreaticoduodenectomy.
-The procedure involves removal of the wide part of the pancreas, the gall bladder and sometimes part of the stomach.
-The surgeon then reconnects the remaining intestine, bile duct and pancreas.
+The procedure is named for Allen Oldfather Whipple, MD, the surgeon who first performed it in 1935 and is also known as a pancreaticoduodenectomy.
+It involves removal of the head of the pancreas, the first portion of the small intestine, part of the bile duct and the gall bladder.
+The surgeon then reconnects the remaining intestine to the pancreas, bile duct and stomach.

-It is a complex operation, Dr. Wey says, and can last upwards of five hours.
-She emphasizes that if the Whipple procedure is an option for treatment, you should first discuss it in detail with a surgeon who has extensive experience performing the operation.
+It is a complex operation, Dr. Simon explains, and can last six to eight hours.
+He emphasizes that if the Whipple procedure is an option for treatment, you should first discuss it in detail with a surgeon at a large hospital who has extensive experience performing the operation.

 Doctors often can treat the leakage with a simple drain tube.
 However, sometimes they must take a more involved approach.
-That is another reason why it’s important to choose a hospital or medical center that is comfortable managing the potential complications of a Whipple procedure.
+That is another reason why it’s important to choose a hospital or medical center that is comfortable managing the potential complications of a Whipple procedure, Dr. Simon emphasizes.